bloomtom/buncli/README.md

   --version     Display version information.
 ```
+So to upload a file you can simply run `dotnet bun.dll u -p myfile.txt`.

-When running the upload or download command, data is taken and written to the standard input and output respectively.
+When running the upload or download command, data can also be taken and written to the standard input and output respectively.
 To upload a file you can use the `<` operator.
 The following will upload somefile.txt and name it MyFile.txt in your BunnyCDN storage.
 ```
 dotnet bun.dll u -n MyFile.txt < somefile.txt
 ```
 You can also use pipes.
-Forgive the UUOC for this example.
+The following is equivalent to the above.
 ```
+# Forgive the UUOC.
 cat somefile.txt | dotnet bun.dll u -n MyFile.txt
 ```
-Similarly, for downloading you use the `>` operator.
+Similarly, for downloading you can use the `>` operator.
 The following will download MyFile.txt and write it into newfile.txt
 ```
 dotnet bun.dll g -n MyFile.txt > newfile.txt
 ```

 ## Environment Variables